Billify-VOF/billify-prototype/docs/design /nfr/SYSTEM_REQUIREMENTS.md

     1. API sync, JSON payload:
         1. 100KB/sync → 144MB/day → 4GB/month

-**A basic digital ocean droplet** with the following system specifications meets these initial requirements:
+**A basic Digital Ocean droplet** with the following system specifications meets these initial requirements:
 - 512MB RAM
 - 1 virtual CPU, shared
 - 500GB outbound data transfer/month
 - 10GB SSD

 Over time, the web server requirements will need to be scaled with more users and data.
-- Digital ocean allows to resize droplets as the demands of the application increase.
+- Digital Ocean allows to resize droplets as the demands of the application increase.
-- For a small user base (10-100 users) and a basic feature set, upgrading hardware is more cost-effective than spending developer time on optimisation:
+- For a small user base (10-100 users) and a basic feature set, upgrading hardware is more cost-effective than spending developer time on optimization:
     - Hardware costs are predictable and relatively low at this scale.
     - Developer time is expensive and could be better spent on features.
-    - Early optimisation can be premature without real usage patterns.
+    - Early optimization can be premature without real usage patterns.
     - Droplet upgrades are quick and straightforward.
-- However, this approach has limits - at larger scales (1000+ users), optimisation becomes necessary as hardware costs grow exponentially.
+- However, this approach has limits - at larger scales (1000+ users), optimization becomes necessary as hardware costs grow exponentially.

 ## Database server requirements